-Co-operatives are founded on seven international principles that empower and educate their members and promote community participation and support; they are values-based entities, albeit ones which can turn a profit for their members.
+Co-operatives are founded on seven international principles that empower and educate their members and promote community participation and support; they are value-based entities, albeit ones which can turn a profit for their members.

 1. Voluntary and open membership - C-Mac Industries (Aust) Co-operative Ltd is open to all who are willing to accept the responsibilities of membership, without discrimination.